 In subsequent years, his engagements rapidly increased: Cosi Fan Tutte (Bordeaux, Stuttgart), Idomeneo (Marseille), Don Giovanni (Lisbon), Il Barbiere di Siviglia and Mignon (Toulouse), Falstaff (Marseille, Festival d’Aix en Provence), La Cenerentola (Brussels, Lausanne), La Belle Hélène (Théâtre du Châtelet), Hamlet and L’Heure Espagnole (Royal Opera House, Covent Garden and recently in Stuttgart under Stéphane Denève and in La Scala conducted by Marc Minkowski), Dialogues des Carmélites (Theater an der Wien with Bertrand de Billy).
 In 2003, Yann Beuron made his debut in the United States with the San Francisco Opera (Barbiere di Siviglia).

 In recent seasons, Mr. Beuron returned to the Paris Opera (Yvonne, Princesse de Bourgogne and Alceste by Lully) and to the Aix Festival (Idomeneo and Pinocchio by Philippe Boesmans).
-He also made his debut at the Mozart Festwochen in Salzburg (Idomeneo), at the Teatro Real in Madrid (Iphigénie, Pelléas et Mélisande and La Clemenza di Tito) and at Covent Garden (Dialogues des Carmélites under Simon Rattle) the Netherlands Opera in Amsterdam (Iphigénie), Bayerische Staatsoper in Munich (Dialogues des Carmélites), the Theatre Royal de la Monnaie (Pelléas et Mélisande, Au Monde and Pinocchio by Boesmans, La Vestale by Spontini).He sang the title role of the rare Le Roi Carotte by Offenbach staged by Laurent Pelly at the Opéra de Lyon and received a unanimous acclaim…He also sang Philippe Boesmans’ new creation Pinocchio at the Aix Festival, in Dijon and in Brussels.
+He also made his debut at the Mozart Festwochen in Salzburg (Idomeneo), at the Teatro Real in Madrid (Iphigénie, Pelléas et Mélisande and La Clemenza di Tito) and at Covent Garden (Dialogues des Carmélites under Simon Rattle) the Netherlands Opera in Amsterdam (Iphigénie), Bayerische Staatsoper in Munich (Dialogues des Carmélites), the Theatre Royal de la Monnaie (Pelléas et Mélisande, Au Monde and Pinocchio by Boesmans, La Vestale by Spontini).He sang the title role of the rare Le Roi Carotte by Offenbach staged by Laurent Pelly at the Opéra de Lyon and then in Lille, and received a unanimous acclaim…He also sang Philippe Boesmans’ new creation Pinocchio at the Aix Festival, in Dijon and in Brussels.

 A frequent guest soloist on the concert podium, he has performed with the Orchestre du Capitole de Toulouse, the Orchestre de Bordeaux-Aquitaine, the Ensemble Orchestral de Paris, the Orchestre Philharmonique de Radio France, the Rotterdam Philharmonic and the Swedish Radio Symphony Orchestra.
 He recently sang with les Musiciens du Louvre in Mozart’s Requiem (Paris, Barcelona, Valencia, Hamburg, Cracow…).